35 Birds That Nest On The Ground: Fascinating Species!

 Virginia Rail

-Virginia Rail bird is a ground nesting species.
+Virginia Rail (Rallus limicola) bird is a ground nesting species.
 It breeds in the spring and summer months on or near wetland edges, such as streams, ponds, marshes, flooded fields and bogs.
 They build their nests at ground level on raised spots like rocks or mounds of earth.

 Sandhill Crane